phil-sandwell/CLOVER/README.md

         PATH=$PATH:/rds/general/user/${USER}/home/CLOVER-hpc/Core_files/Launch_Script/

-## Commands for each hpc job
+## Commands for each HPC job

 7) If necessary, generate load and solar data - this is necessary for the included example job.
-(This isn’t the best practice - this should really be done on nodes set up for running jobs rather than that you’re interacting with to avoid slowing it down for other users - but I think not so bad for only for a few locations).
-Scripts to do this for other locations can be made by adapting the included script for the example location.
+(Doing this from the command line isn’t best practice - this should really be done on nodes set up for running jobs rather than that you’re interacting with to avoid slowing it down for other users - but I think not so bad for only for a few locations).
+Scripts to do this for other locations can be made by adapting the included Load_Solar_Bhinjpur script.
 Commands to do this when logged into the hpc:

         cd /rds/general/user/${USER}/home/CLOVER-hpc/Core_files/
         module load anaconda3/personal